 Treatment Approaches for Dementia at Cascade

 When you come to us for help, you’ll first undergo a series of medical and psychological evaluations to allow us the opportunity to learn more about you.
 Our medical examination will work to evaluate and diagnose any medical conditions from which you may be suffering and begin to treat these problems throughout your stay.
 Our psychological evaluation will allow us to determine if you’re struggling with other, co-occurring mental disorders that need our attention as well.
 From these evaluations, we’ll be able to work with you to create a treatment plan that meets all of your needs – mind, body, and soul.

 Depending upon which type of dementia you may be diagnosed with, you may be placed on medications to help ease some of the symptoms.
 Others may require medications to treat additional medical problems.
 If it has been determined by your treatment team that you require medication management, we will monitor you for effectiveness and ensure that you are not struggling with unmanageable side effects.

-Individual therapy is helpful for people who have dementia to be able to discuss their frustrations.
+Individual therapy at our treatment center is helpful for people who have dementia to be able to discuss their frustrations.
 Dementia can be a tremendously exhausting condition and people who struggle with this disorder may need one-on-one time with a therapist to explore their emotions and work on ways of managing daily tasks.